SiriDB/siridb-admin/README.md

 ```
 siridb-admin -u sa -p siri -s siridb01.foo.local new-database -d dbexample -t s
 ```
 This will create database `dbexamle` on SiriDB server `siridb01.foo.local` with a *second* time precision.

+>Note: each new database will be created with a default database user `iris` and password `siri`.

 ### New replica
 The following syntax can be used to create a new replica: